CS342/2024-Prisma/README.md

 >
 The CS342 2024 Prisma app as of March 14, 2023 includes added functionality for push notifications, controlling personal data usage via privacy controls, and authenticated chat interface dialogue.

+For the Chat Interface, to access this feature, please run the frontend + backend in the StanfordHCI/Prisma repository, so that chat is rendered on localhost, which this iOS repository depends on.
+Once the actual website is set up, replace the URL in ChatView with the permanent URL.

 ## CS342 2024 PRISMA Features
 The following are screenshots showing various aspects of the Prisma application.